 The net profit income sensitivities are indicative and based on scenarios and shocks prescribed in Rule 9.4A of the PRA Rulebook: CRR Firms: Interest Rate Risk Arising from Non Trading Activities Instrument 2020.
 They are also in accordance with Article 448(1) of the European Capital Requirements Regulation (CRR).

-Calculations are done under the following scenarios:

-- ► Parallel up;

-- ► Parallel down;

-- An immediate shock of +/-200 basis points ('bps') to the current market implied path of profit rates across over one year;
+Calculations are performed under the following scenarios (where an immediate shock of +/- 200 basis points ('bps') to the current market implied path of profit rates across one year are applied):